Fort Peck Assiniboine & Sioux Tribes

 The Fort Peck Tribal Executive Board consists of a Chairman, a Vice-Chairman, a Secretary/Accountant, a Sergeant-at-Arms, and twelve (12) Board Members.
 All members of the governing body, except the secretary-accountant are elected at-large every two years.

-The current membership of the Fort Peck Tribal Executive Board include:
+Meet the current membership of the Fort Peck Tribal Executive Board: www.fortpecktribes.org

 - The Fort Peck Reservation, headquartered in Poplar, is the second largest reservation in Montana covering over two million acres of land.

 - There are an estimated 11,786 enrolled tribal members, of whom approximately 6,000 reside on or near the reservation.